 Council Regulation (EC) No 1206/2001 on cooperation between the courts of the Member States in the taking of evidence in civil or commercial matters is intended to improve, simplify and accelerate cooperation between the courts of the Member States in the taking of evidence.
-There is no specific provision on videoconferencing in Luxembourg law.
-Videoconferencing is subject to the ordinary rules of the New Code of Civil Procedure on the hearing of witnesses, personal appraisal by the judge, and appearance in person.
+There is no specific provision for videoconferencing in Luxembourg law.
+Videoconferencing is subject to the ordinary rules of the New Code of Civil Procedure on the hearing of witnesses, personal appraisal by the court, and appearance in person.
 Courts are equipped with the necessary technical equipment.
 On the date set for a videoconference, a judge, a registrar, an interpreter and a technician are present.

-The judge may have an audio or video recording made of all or part of the preparatory inquiries.
+The court may have an audio or video recording made of all or part of the preparatory inquiries.
 The recording is kept at the court registry.
 Either party may ask for a copy or a transcription at their own expense.

 3 The evaluation of the evidence

 3.1 Where evidence has not been obtained legally by a party, are there restrictions placed on the court in reaching its judgment?

 The court will not accept evidence obtained by unlawful means, such as a hidden camera or a telephone tap of which the person was unaware.